Simply living in a city doesn’t guarantee residents will have access to high-speed internet. The digital divide isn’t just a rural person’s problem.

 Springfield’s limited broadband subscriptions

 With a population of over 150,000 residents, Springfield is poised to be the largest city in the Northeast to become a municipal internet provider.
-Springfield’s current internet providers are Xfinity and Verizon DSL, with some smaller, more local providers.
+Springfield’s current internet providers are Xfinity and Verizon, with some smaller, more local providers.
 However, there are still as many as 28% of its residents who lack a broadband subscription and 18% who lack access to a home computer in Springfield.